spiral/docs/orm/basics.md

 WHERE "id" = 1
 ```

-> If you want to keep our model in solid State by default, simply declare protected property solidState with default value `true`.
+> If you want to keep our model in solid state by default, you can call such method in overwritten model constructor.

 #### Filters and Accessors
-You can define setters, getters and accessors same way you would do that for DataEntity.
-However, spiral ORM will automatically assign some getters and accessors to your record based on column type, you check check what filters will be created by default by looking into ORM configuration file:
+You can define setters, getters and accessors same way you would do that for `DataEntity`.
+However, spiral ORM can automatically assign some getters and accessors to your record based on column type, you check check what filters will be created by default by looking into ORM configuration file:

 ```php
 'mutators'       => [